umbraco/UmbracoDocs/14/umbraco-cms/tutorials/multilanguage-setup.md

 #Getting all the languages for a site

-There are two ways to achive this.
-One is to use ```localizationService.GetAllLanguages();``` to call the database, which is expensive and ideally includes caching.
+There are three ways to achive this.
+The best one is to use ```languageService.GetAllAsync();``` which retrives items from the cache.

+Another is to use ```localizationService.GetAllLanguages();``` to call the database, which is expensive and ideally includes caching.
+This should only be done if you cannot use the ILanguage service.
+This service is marked as obsolete.

 The alternative is to get the Home node, and find all of the cultures associated to it.
 This has a few benifits including speed and providing us with a link to show the user.
 It is the process we will use.